 Figure 1.
 NHMUK PV R2095, the holotype dorsal vertebra of Xenoposeidon proneneukos in left lateral view (reversed).
 A. In the canonical orientation that has been used in illustrations in published papers (Taylor and Naish 2007, Taylor 2018a).
 B. Rotated 15° “backwards” (i.e. anticlockwise in this reversed view, with the dorsal portion displaced caudally), yielding a sub-vertical cranial margin in accordance with the recommendation of Mannion (2018b).
 In both parts, the blue line indicates the horizontal axis, the green line indicates the vertical axis, and the red line indicates the slope of the neural arch as in Taylor (2018a: figure 3B, label 2).
 In part A, the slope (i.e. the angle between the red and green lines) is 35°; in part B, it is 20°.

 Figure 2.
 Varying apparent cross-sectional area of the neural canal of Haplocanthosaurus sp.
 MWC 8028, caudal vertebra ?3, depending on the orientation of a vertebra.
-A and C. Right lateral view in two different orientations.
-B and D. Cranial views in the same two different orientations.
+A and C. Cranial views in two different orientations.
+B and D. Right lateral views in the same two different orientations.
 Parts A and B depict the vertebra oriented according to Definition 2 (articular surfaces of centrum are vertical), and show a neural canal that appears relatively small (5870 pixels) in cross-sectional area; parts C and D depict the vertebra oriented according to Definition 3 (neural canal is horizontal), and show a neural canal that appears 61% larger (9458 pixels) in cross-sectional area.
+Thick black lines show the line of view through the neural canal in each orientation, emphasizing that it appears taller in the orientation of parts C and D.

 Figure 3.
-Inconsistent vertebral orientation in our own work (Taylor and Wedel 2013: figure 2).
-Representative mid-cervical vertebrae from a turkey (top) and the sauropod Giraffatitan brancai (bottom), not to scale.
-Each vertebra is shown in left lateral view (on the left) and caudal view (on the right).
+Inconsistent vertebral orientation in our own work (Taylor and Wedel 2013: figure 2, reversed).
+Representative mid-cervical vertebrae from a turkey (top, parts A and B) and the sauropod Giraffatitan brancai (bottom, parts C and D), not to scale.
+Each vertebra is shown in caudal view (on the left, parts A and C) and left lateral view, reversed (on the right, parts B and D).
 Articular surfaces, where each vertebra meets its neighbour, are highlighted in red (for the centra) and blue (for the zygapophyses).
 Articular surfaces that are concealed from view are cross-hatched: prezygapophyses face upwards and inwards, so that the facets are inclined towards the midline.
 In sauropods, the centra have ball-and-socket joints.
 In birds, the joints are saddle-shaped, and the cranial articular surface is hidden in lateral view.
 Note that the turkey vertebra is illustrated with the long axis of the centrum horizontal (Definition 1) even though this makes the articular surfaces non-vertical; while the Giraffatitan vertebra is illustrated with the caudal articular surface vertical (Definition 2) even though this causes the long axis of the centrum to be inclined.
 Reproduced under the CC By license.

 Figure 4.
 Parrot skeleton with hemisected integument (probably Amazona ochrocephala) in left lateral view (reversed), in the Natuurhistorisch Museum of Rotterdam.
 Photograph by Marc Vincent, used with permission.
 Note the very strong S-curve of the neck, such that the most caudal cervical vertebrae are inclined downwards, then more cranial vertebrae are, progressively, inclined upwards, near vertical, sloping backwards, then vertical again, and finally sloping upwards to the skull.